 Mission and Goals

-The mission of Justiceworks, Ltd., a non-profit community justice organization, is to foster forms of justice that strengthen and heal the communities of Portage County.
+The mission of Justiceworks, Ltd., a non-profit community justice organization, is to foster forms of justice that strengthen and heal the communities of Central Wisconsin.
 Volunteers from Justiceworks respond to justice issues within our communities through evaluation, proposals and actions for change.
 Over 100 volunteers are actively involved in Justiceworks community justice efforts including:

 - Offender Mentoring and Reentry Services